Last updated: 24 October 2009

 Alternately, you can temporarily disable your antivirus software while downloading, or ignore the warning.

-Tip: If you have Windows 7, Windows Vista, or Windows XP, another good free antimalware option is Microsoft Security Essentials.
-Windows 8 comes with Windows Defender built-in, which provides the same level of protection.
+Tip: If you have Windows 7, Windows Vista, or Windows XP, another free antimalware option is Microsoft Security Essentials.
+Windows 10 and Windows 8 come with Windows Defender built-in, which provides the same level of protection.

 |Return to the help center.|